Frequently Asked Questions

 Every country or even state has its own tax rules that you should follow.
-Magento 2 allows you to configure multiple tax rates.
-Let’s see how to do it step-by-step.
+In this article, we'll talk about Magento 2 tax configuration.

 Step 1.
 Sign in to your Admin panel and navigate to Stores > Taxes > Tax Rules.